NirantK/awesome-project-ideas/README.md

 * [CMU Machine Learning](http://www.cs.cmu.edu/~./10701/projects.html)
 * [Stanford CS229 Machine Learning Projects](http://cs229.stanford.edu/)

----
-If you have ideas worth adding, here please do send a pull request!
+Please do send a PR or open an issue with your suggestions and requests!
 ---

 ## Contents